naviisouza/TI-Pesquisa/Fichamento 3.md

 ## 3. Fichamento de Citações
-* _"Opportunistic grids are distributed computing infrastructures that harvest the idle computing cycles of computing resources geographically distributed."_ (página 1)
+* _"Opportunistic grids are distributed computing infrastructures that harvest the idle computing cycles of computing resources geographically distributed."_
-* _"We measured the energy savings of the strategies in a scenario A by comparing the energy consumption of this scenario with the energy consumption of a similar scenario where the only difference is that machines are never placed in a sleeping state, i.e. they can only be in the owner, running and idle states"_  (página 4)
+* _"We measured the energy savings of the strategies in a scenario A by comparing the energy consumption of this scenario with the energy consumption of a similar scenario where the only difference is that machines are never placed in a sleeping state, i.e. they can only be in the owner, running and idle states"_
-* _"The makespan of a BoT job is defined as the difference between the earliest time of submission of any of its tasks, and the latest time of completion of any of its tasks."_ (página 4)
+* _"The makespan of a BoT job is defined as the difference between the earliest time of submission of any of its tasks, and the latest time of completion of any of its tasks."_
-* _"We assumed that all jobs submitted to the grid are CPU-bound, which facilitated the calculation of the energy consumption; other studies have also made a similar simplification"_ (página 5)
-* _"To represent the variation in the availability of the machines over time, we used a trace of a desktop grid that displays data on the use of machines, identifying the periods when the machines are idle"_ (página 5)
-* _"The availability of real workloads of BoT applications is rather limited.
-Thus, we decided to also use synthetic workloads to complement our investigation.
-To generate the different workloads considered, we used the workload model proposed by Iosup et al. [11]."_ (página 6)
+* _"For 30 participants, a brief survey was conducted using Google Form.
+Only 26 people were qualified since they replied yes to the first question.
+No personal information was taken from participants and the survey was only for research purpose.
+The goal of this survey is to learn about UI-UX evaluations and testing for the implemented design from users who have had similar experiences."_
+* _"We get all the responses for the questions concerning the app's design elements, the main menu pageand its experience, and the overall UI-UX of the app, with the most common responses being 4,5 and 5 points respectively.
+This indicates that the responders appreciated the app's UI in these three areas and found it to be seamless to use."_